 In recent years, the library and information professions have undergone significant and rapid change.
 This degree gives students an opportunity to revitalize and update their knowledge and skills.

 Start by gathering your materials and information.
 You can apply here.
+The School of Information Science Supplemental Application is accessible through the Graduate School application.

 Once you’ve completed your application, submit your forms and documentation to the Graduate School, along with your application fee.